masterblaster1999/ProcIsoCity/README.md

 - On Linux you may need dev packages for X11/OpenGL/audio depending on distro.
 - No textures are loaded from disk; all tiles are created procedurally at runtime.
 - Roads now auto-connect visually (auto-tiling based on neighboring road tiles).
+- Zone tiles show 1–3 pips (level) and a tiny occupancy bar when zoomed in.
+- Parks now boost happiness based on **local coverage** (zones within a small radius of a road-connected park).
 - Save files are versioned; **v2** saves store seed + procgen config + tile deltas (smaller saves).

 ---